influxdata/flux/libflux/flux/FLUXDOC.md

 // - tables is a stream of input tables.
 ```

-#### Other Information
+#### Other information

 There are other details about Flux functions that we will want to document, like
 the full type signature of each function, and which of the parameters are required.
 That information can be found in the function signature, and does not need be
 included in the doc comment.

-#### Example
+#### Example function documentation

 Here's an example of a full doc comment for the `join` function.

 ```
 // join merges two input streams based on columns with equal values.
 //
 // Null values are not considered equal when comparing column
 // values.
 The resulting schema is the union of the input schemas.
 The resulting
 // group key is the union of the input group keys.